Chris Weitz: The Twilight Saga: New Moon (2009)

 In December 2008, Weitz was announced as the director of the sequel to Twilight, the film adaptation of the novel New Moon by Stephenie Meyer.
 Weitz said he felt a tremendous sense of responsibility to live up to the expectations of the passionate fan base.

 The Twilight Saga: New Moon opened in November 2009, one year after the first movie was released.
-New Moon set records as the biggest midnight opening in domestic box office history, grossing an estimated $26.3 million in 3,514 theatres, previously held by Harry Potter and the Half-Blood Prince.
+New Moon set records as the biggest midnight opening in domestic box office history, grossing an estimated $26.3 million in 3,514 theaters, previously held by Harry Potter and the Half-Blood Prince.
 The film grossed $72.7 million on its opening day domestically, becoming the biggest single-day opening in domestic history, beating the $67.2 million tally of The Dark Knight..
 This opening strongly contributed to another record: the first time that the top ten films at the domestic box office had a combined gross of over $100 million in a single day.

 The opening weekend of New Moon was the third-highest opening weekend in US domestic history with $142,839,137, and the sixth-highest worldwide opening weekend with $274.9 million total.
 With an estimated budget of just under $50 million, New Moon is the least expensive movie to ever open to more than $200 million worldwide.
 Over Thanksgiving weekend, the film grossed $42.5 million, and including Wednesday and Thursday ticket sales it grossed $66 million.
 It earned $230.7 million in its first ten days, $38 million more than the previous installment grossed in its entire theatrical run.
 Internationally, the film grossed roughly $85 million over Thanksgiving weekend, adding up to a total worldwide gross of $473.7 million in ten days.
 Weitz decided not to continue to direct the next film in the franchise.